The goals of the KDE Editorial Team

 - Mailing list information: Forgot that address, how do you change your password?
 Check here for quick information on the mailing list.

-- How to install KDE from sources using anonymous SVN: This will tell you how to use anonymous SVN to install the snapshot you need to write KDE documentation.
+- Build from source : This will tell you how to use anonymous Git to install the snapshot you need to write KDE documentation.

 - KDE Release Schedule: See what our next deadline is.